Discovery of Two Highly Scattered Pulsars from Image-Based Circular Polarization Searches with the Australian SKA Pathfinder: Conclusion

-In addition to their typical spin properties, both pulsars exhibit high dispersion measures (DMs) and exceptional scattering characteristics.
-Their frequency-dependent scattering timescales (Figure~\ref{fig:scattering_fit}) yield scattering indices of $\alpha_{\rm sc} = 3.28$ and $\alpha_{\rm sc} = 3.1$, which are flatter than the canonical $\alpha_{\rm sc} = 4$ expected for Kolmogorov turbulence.
-Their scattering timescales at 1~GHz—2479~ms for PSR J1646$-$4451 and 2154~ms for PSR J1837$-$0616—place them among the five most heavily scattered pulsars known.
-Among the top five scattered pulsars, PSR J1813$-$1749 was first detected in X-rays within the supernova remnant G12.82$-$0.02 and later confirmed through high-frequency radio observations, exhibiting a scattering timescale of 4.14~s at 1~GHz \citep{camilo_21}.
-The second, PSR J1841$-$0500 \citep{camilo_11}, shows a comparable scattering timescale of 4.12~s at 1~GHz.
-Notably, the remaining three pulsars—including the two reported here and PSR J1032$-$5804—were all initially identified as compact, circularly polarized sources in ASKAP imaging.

-This emerging trend strongly suggests that identifying pulsar candidates using image-domain polarization search techniques and confirming them using wideband receivers serves as a powerful diagnostic for uncovering unusual pulsars particularly pulsars in high-DM, inner-Galactic regions where scattering is most severe.
+In addition to their typical spin properties, both pulsars exhibit high dispersion measures (DMs) and scattering characteristics.
+For both pulsars, their frequency-dependent scattering timescales (see Figure~\ref{fig:scattering_fit}) yield scattering indices of $\sim$4.0, which is consistent with the thin screen scattering model.
+The $\tau_{\rm sc,1\,GHz}$ values for PSR~J1646$-$4451 and PSR~J1837$-$0616 are 1346~ms and 740~ms, respectively, placing them among the seven most heavily scattered pulsars known.
+Among these seven, PSR~J1813$-$1749 was first detected in X-rays within the supernova remnant G12.82$-$0.02 and later confirmed through high-frequency radio observations, with $\tau_{\rm sc, 1\,GHz}=4.14$~s \citep{camilo_21}.
+PSR~J1841$-$0500 \citep{camilo_11} has a comparable value of $\tau_{\rm sc, 1\,GHz}=4.12$~s.
+PSR J1316$-$6232 and the Galactic-center magnetar PSR~J1745$-$2900 both have similar $\tau_{\rm sc, 1\,GHz}$ of 1.1 and 1.3~s, respectively.
+Notably, the remaining three pulsars--including the two reported in this work and PSR~J1032$-$5804--were all initially identified as compact, circularly polarized sources in ASKAP imaging.
+This emerging trend strongly suggests that identifying pulsar candidates using image-domain polarization search techniques and confirming them using wideband receivers serves as a powerful diagnostic for uncovering unusual pulsars particularly in high-DM, inner-Galactic regions where scattering is most severe.

 Many of the sources identified through this method may represent a population of pulsars that are intrinsically young, rapidly spinning, or members of binary systems—categories that are often underrepresented in traditional pulsar surveys due to extreme scattering and associated selection biases.
 The discovery of two pulsars from four candidates (a 50\% success rate) further validates circular polarization as an efficient discriminant for pulsar searches in imaging surveys.
 Traditional periodicity searches at $\nu < 2$\,GHz would likely have missed these sources due to scattering smearing exceeding their spin periods.
 This approach complements time-domain surveys by probing populations in regions of high interstellar medium (ISM) turbulence, where $\tau_{\rm sc} \propto \nu^{-\alpha}$ suppresses low-frequency detections.
 Similar strategies have uncovered other highly scattered pulsars (e.g., PSR J1638$-$4713; \citealt{Lazarevi_24}), underscoring the necessity of wideband receivers like UWL to detect high-frequency signals above the scattering horizon.